basarat/algorithms/src/medianMaintenance/README.md

 ***Select the add method***
 * Since the only complex operations now are direct calls to our heap's add and extractRoot methods, we can do this in `O (log n)` time.

-* Lets run a quick example.
+* Lets test our algorithm with a quick example.
 ```js
 const maintain = new MedianMaintenanceHeap();
 console.log(maintain.add(4)); // 4